 This guide to making a slip and fall accident claim includes a personal injury claims calculator where you could get an idea of what your payout could be.

 Accidents in the workplace are more common than you may think.
-In fact, 581,000 workers sustained a non fatal injury according to the Labour Force Survey 2018/19, these were self reporting injuries.
-There were also 69,208 non-fatal injuries reported in the same period reported by employers.
+In fact, 441,000 workers sustained a non-fatal injury, according to the Labour Force Survey 2020/21.
+These were self-reporting injuries.
+There were also 51,211 non-fatal injuries reported in the same period reported by employers.
 Statistics are available here from the Health and Safety Executive.
+The causes are shown below:

 The five most common types of accident in the workplace are,